 “As a parent, I can imagine how devastating it must be for your child to have a serious condition like kidney failure.
 To then have to take them to a dark and dismal place to have treatment/ tests just exacerbates the situation.
 This is why I and the board of trustees at PPF, are proud to support the fundraising initiative to raise monies to refurbish the Children’s Kidney Centre, Cardiff.
 The renovation of CKC will ensure a bright and more welcoming place for the children to visit; improving the whole experience for them and their parents.” – Lynne Orton, Chair of Trustees.

 “The renovation will make the regular trips that Ffion and other children make to the Centre a more positive experience.” – Julie Mein, Mum of Ffion Mein.

-The charities aim is to raise the total needed, £132,033, by March 2022.
-To support the fundraising campaign the charity have recruited a Fundraising Committee Chaired by Julie Mein, who will be supported by the Charities Fundraising Manager, Steffan Anderson-Thomas.
+The Charity’s aim is to raise the total needed, £132,033, by March 2022.
+To support the fundraising campaign PPF have recruited a Fundraising Committee chaired by Julie Mein, who will be supported by the Fundraising Manager at Paul Popham Fund.